anuvindhs/GFS-Moo/README.md

 # gluster-moodle

-this repo is under devlopment
+this repo is under development